whoamaiii/finalversionreact/OPS-RUNBOOK.md

 ## Operator Checklist
 - Source:
-  - For Chrome tab audio (Mac): pick Tab (Chrome) and enable “Share tab audio”.
+  - For macOS system mix: click Screen (Chrome), choose Entire Screen, enable “Share audio”.
-  - For system mix: select BlackHole as Mic; choose the BlackHole device in Settings → Source.
+  - Fallback: select BlackHole as Mic; choose the BlackHole device in Settings → Source.
+  - For Rekordbox: route Rekordbox to its “Audio Capture” device (or Pioneer loopback) and click Rekordbox Deck.
   - For files: drag-and-drop or use File button.

 - Audio Controls (Settings → Audio):